 Software may be purchased online at Software Resource and Services (SRS), formerly known as MSD.
 You may use your P-Card if you have one.

 The Department Head must approve travel before any travel is undertaken on behalf of UGA.
 UGA requires its employees to process a Request for Authority to Travel on Official University Business form (travel authority) for out-of-state or international travel.
 The College of Pharmacy In-State Travel Authority must be used for travel within Georgia.
-Click here for details on the use of the In-State Travel Authority form.
+See the section below for details on the use of the In-State Travel Authority form.
 Non-employees need to fill out the Request for Authority to Travel if reservation for air travel is being made through a UGA travel agency.
 This must be approved by the Department Head and forwarded to the Office of Business Affairs and the Dean’s Office for approval.
 In-state travel requires the approval of the Department Head only.

 In addition to the guides linked above, we have provided some information here for your convenience.
 Please note that travel regulations now permit a higher rate of reimbursement for expenses in high-cost areas in Georgia, including metropolitan Atlanta, Brunswick, and Savannah.
 The second table below lists limits for meal reimbursement in these areas.